Flexible monthly business insurance

 Unlike in some countries, there is no legislation in the UK that specifically mandates that companies have to offer volunteering opportunities to their employees as part of their corporate social responsibilities.
 However, the chance to escape the office briefly and engage in activities such as gardening at a care home or cooking at a homeless shelter can have a positive impact on employees' attitude to both their company and their work.

-As part of a reward for a successful year, why not incorporate a day in the following year where your staff can ‘down tools’ and enjoy the satisfaction of giving back to the community?
+As part of a reward for your hard-working staff, why not incorporate a day in the following year where your employees can ‘down tools’ and enjoy the satisfaction of giving back to the community?

 Opportunities to attend wellness sessions or therapy